 - Includes VPN

-- High renewal costs
+- High renewal costs if you subscribe online

 Unlike some of its rivals, Bitdefender requires you to create an account to use it, as part of its management and deployment interface is cloud-based.
 You also can’t have multiple products active on a single account.